priyamtejaswin/priyamtejaswin.github.io/blogs/_drafts/2020-05-24-collins-tagger.md

 ## Structured Prediction
-Now, instead of predicting the most probable label, we'll try to generate the most likely *sequence* of POS-tags.
+Now, instead of predicting the most probable label for each token, we'll try to generate the most likely *sequence* of POS-tags.

 $$
 \begin{align}